Patton Oswalt and Meredith Salenger are married! See the pic

 It's been a tumultuous couple of years for Oswalt, 48.
 We've watched the stand-up comedian go through the heartbreaking death of his first wife and the challenges of single fatherhood — so we couldn't be happier to now see him finding happiness in his relationship with Salenger, 47.

 "True love.
 True happiness.
 Forever and Always.
 The Oswalts," Salenger captioned an Instagram photo of their wedding, held Saturday at Jim Henson Studios in Los Angeles.
-The photo shows Oswalt's 8-year-old daughter, Alice, happily standing in between the bride and groom.
+Oswalt's 8-year-old daughter, Alice, served as flower girl; in the above photo, she is seen happily standing in between the bride and groom.

 Salenger also gave a heartfelt shout-out to the event's photographer, officiant (actress Martha Plimpton) and makeup artist.